IIIF-Commons/biiif/README.md

 BIIIF uses your file system to generate static IIIF collections and manifests.

-Use biiif-cli to run from a terminal. (work in progress)
+Use [biiif-cli](https://github.com/edsilv/biiif-cli) to run from a terminal.

 Note: This uses the [IIIF Presentation API v3](http://prezi3.iiif.io/api/presentation/3.0/) (currently in alpha), but is compatible with the [Universal Viewer](http://universalviewer.io) v3 (in development).